meeber/titor/README.md

 After a consumer runs `npm install cheeseball`, they can import your library into their project in one of four ways:

-- `var cheeseball = require("cheeseball")`: Auto-detect which build to import based on the version of the consumer's Node and the config you specified in `.titorrc`.
+- `var cheeseball = require("cheeseball")`: Automatically import the best build based on the consumer's Node version and the config you specified in `.titorrc`.
 - `var cheeseball = require("cheeseball/build/current")`: Import the current build of your library.
 - `var cheeseball = require("cheeseball/build/legacy")`: Import the legacy build of your library.
 - `var cheeseball = require("cheeseball/build/legacy-shim")`: Import the legacy build of your library along with shims.